 Trevor Embury is a third-generation Canadian settler—graphic designer, researcher, educator, and learner.
 His practice is situated at the intersection of graphic design and art and actively engages relationships between critical theory, interdisciplinary collaboration, and making things visible.
 His practice focuses on the political project of design—its entanglement within a techno-social system and its effects.
 His work problematizes notions of aesthetics, agency, instrumentalism, participation, and knowledge for reorientation beyond current forms of practice.

-He is currently Assistant Professor in the Graphic and Digital Design department at the University of the Fraser Valley and independently researching within the areas of design and the contemporary human condition.
-He is creative and art director for Tangram Academic Journal UFV Press.
-He has taught at OCAD University, University of Illinois Chicago, and Alberta University of the Arts.
-He has presented work both nationally and internationally at a variety of academic and professional venues such as OCAD University, Tokyo Design Week, Dubai Design Week, and the Chicago Art Book Fair.
+He is currently Assistant Professor in the Graphic and Digital Design department at the University of the Fraser Valley and independently researching within the areas of design philosophy and the contemporary human condition.
+Additionally, he is Design Director for Tangram Academic Journal UFV Press.
+He has taught at OCAD University, University of Illinois Chicago, and Alberta University of the Arts and has presented work both nationally and internationally at a variety of academic and professional venues including OCAD University, Tokyo Design Week, Dubai Design Week, and the Chicago Art Book Fair.
 He holds a Bachelor of Science (BSc) in Physical Geography from the University of Calgary and a Master of Design (MDes) in Graphic Design from the School of Design, University of Illinois Chicago with the Basel School of Design.